50shades0fGraei/Codemap/README.md

 1. *Python*: Known for its simplicity and readability.
 2. *Scratch*: A visual programming language designed for beginners.
 3. *LOLCODE*: A minimalist language with a simple syntax.

-# Next Steps
-1. *Define the language's purpose*: Determine what kind of applications and problems the language will solve.
-2. *Develop a simple syntax*: Create a basic syntax for the language, focusing on simplicity and consistency.
-3. *Design a consistent type system*: Develop a simple and consistent type system to reduce complexity.

 How do these principles and ideas resonate with you?
 Are there any specific aspects you'd like to focus on or change?You want to create a programming language that enables a more multidimensional interaction between humans and AI, leveraging our inherent 4-dimensional availability (3D space + 1D time).